 The principal shall approve or reject the request within seven school days, subject to the availability of suitable meeting space and without regard to the religious, political, philosophical, or other content of the speech likely to be associated with the group's meetings.

-Approval to meet as a nonsponsored, noncurriculum-related group shall be granted subject to the provisions of this policy.
+Approval to meet as a nonsponsored, noncurriculum-related group shall be granted for one school year at a time, subject to the provisions of this policy.

 The principal shall designate noninstructional time for meetings of nonsponsored, noncurriculum-related student groups and shall assign each approved group an appropriate location and time.

-The principal shall make a reasonable effort to assign a District employee to attend and monitor each student group meeting.
+The principal shall assign a District employee to attend and monitor each student group meeting.
 Monitors shall be present at meetings and activities in a nonparticipatory capacity to maintain order and protect school property.
-A student group may not meet until a monitor has been appointed and can attend.

 No employee shall be required to monitor meetings at which the content of the speech would be objectionable to the employee.

 All nonsponsored, noncurriculum-related student groups shall be given access on the same basis for making announcements and publicizing their meetings and activities, in accordance with guidelines developed by the principal.